 You’ll see the influence of Maori culture as soon as you arrive in the town, with the buildings often designed in traditional fashion, complete with earthy toned colours.

-It’s here you’ll see a blend of Maori and English language being used – Audley Travel highlights the greeting of “kia ora” (meaning “hello”) which should be employed in Rotorua to please the locals.
+It’s here you’ll see a blend of Maori and English language being used – “kia ora” (meaning “hello”) is employed in Rotorua to please the locals.

 The unmatched thrills of Queenstown